 - Inert gasses like argon (“Ar”) and helium (“He”)

 Active gasses influence the weld pool, spatter amount, and penetration depth.
 Inert gasses don’t interact with the welded metal.
-However, inert gasses also modify the welding characteristics to an extent.
-For example, helium is inert, but it improves heat input and penetration.

 You can learn more about MIG welding shielding gasses here.